Update: In September 2013, New Jersey extended Pre-Trial Intervention to Municipal Courts

-If a person has been charged with a crime and the prosecution has strong enough evidence to convict, there is an option that can help avoid a criminal record.
-Pre-trial intervention (PTI) is a diversionary program that is generally offered to first-time offenders in New Jersey as an alternative to other prescribed penalties (including but not limited to jail time).
+If you are being charged with a crime and the prosecution has strong enough evidence to convict, there is a possibility that you may be eligible for a program that can help you avoid a criminal record.
+Pre-trial intervention (PTI) is a diversionary program that is generally offered to first-time offenders as an alternative to other prescribed penalties (including but not limited to jail time).

 The guidelines to qualify for PTI are strict and there are certain crimes where PTI will not be offered.
-The court will take into account several factors, including the defendant’s background, and consider whether those issues played a role in the commission of the crime.
+The court will take into account several factors, including your background, and consider whether those issues played a role in the commission of the crime.

-The goal of PTI is to deter a person from committing any future criminal acts once the program has been completed.
-The good news is that a person who finishes the program will not have a criminal record.
-PTI also helps the court resolve the matter early and without a lengthy court process.
+The goal of PTI is to deter you from committing any future criminal acts once the program has been completed.
+The good news is that if you finish the program, you will not have a criminal record.
+PIT also helps the court resolve the matter early without a lengthy court process.

 What Are the Qualifications for Pre-Trial Intervention?

-A person who has been charged with a crime in New Jersey can apply for PTI if he/she meets the following criteria:
+If you are charged with a crime in New Jersey, you can apply for PTI if you meet the following criteria:

-- They have no prior convictions (some exceptions may apply)
+- You have no prior convictions (some exceptions may apply)

-- They are not currently on parole or probation (some exceptions may apply)
+- You are not currently on parole or probation (some exceptions may apply)

-- They have not already been granted PTI in a previous case
+- You have not already been granted PTI in a previous case

-- They are being charged with a crime or municipal ordinance (traffic violations do not qualify)
+- You are being charged with a crime or municipal ordinance (traffic violations do not qualify)

 There are exceptions to even these rules.
-For example, if the person is charged with a first- or second-degree crime or a violent crime, he/she will not qualify.
-A person can also be rejected (although it is not guaranteed) if he/she is being charged with a crime that is connected with organized crime or an ongoing criminal enterprise.
+For example, if you are charged with a first- or second-degree crime or a violent crime, you will not qualify.
+You are also likely to be rejected (although it is not guaranteed) if you are being charged with a crime that is connected with organized crime or an ongoing criminal enterprise.

 Why Should I Apply for Pre-Trial Intervention?

-The most obvious reason for applying for PTI is that, if successful, the applicant can avoid the stigma of having a criminal record.
+The most obvious reason for applying for PTI is that, if successful, you can avoid the stigma of having a criminal record.
 PTI also avoids many of the costs associated with the formal court process; there are relatively minimal costs associated with PTI.
-The PTI process is also faster than going to trial, making it easier to put the entire incident in the past and move on with one’s life.
+The PTI process is also faster than going to trial, making it easier to put the entire incident behind you and move on with your life.

 What Does a Pre-Trial Intervention Program Consist Of?